Questions (Chris Brown song): Composition

 "Questions" is an uptempo dancehall song featuring pop and R&B influences, with a "bouncy" island beat produced by A1 Bentley, Pip Kembo and B HAM.
-The song is based off an interpolation of Kevin Lyttle’s 2003 hit song "Turn Me On".
+The song is based on an interpolation of Kevin Lyttle’s 2003 hit song "Turn Me On".
 In the song Brown asks to a girl that catches his eye if he could take her home for the night.

 Music video

 On August 16, 2017, Brown uploaded the music video for "Questions" on his YouTube and Vevo account.
 Amy Sciarretto of PopCrush described the video as a clip "immersed in colorful scenarios where Brown showcases his dancing skills".